 How long will AMHA be an MTW agency?

-Alternatively, if you are unable or do not want to participate in the virtual meeting, you may also ask your questions or provide your comments by calling our MTW information line at (330) 825-6987 or email MTW@AkronHousing.Org.
+Please continue to check back on this page for further updates.
+You may also ask questions or provide comments at any time by calling our MTW information line at (330) 825-6987 or email MTW@AkronHousing.Org.